Bira/octopus-carnival/_posts/2020-05-03-superheavy-weapons.md

 If the weapon in question is also superheavy or oversized, then it could grant worthy wielders the ST to use it, similar to how Attunement works, at no cost to the wielder.
-If you're writing up the weapon as a character, this would be a benefficial Affliction granting the Attunement advantage.
-Simplify its cost by granting a number of levels of ST equal to the minimum needed to wield the weapon regardless of the wielder's current ST.
+If you're writing up the weapon as a character, this would be a benefficial Affliction granting the Attunement advantage described in the previous section of this article.
+Simplify its cost by having it grant a number of levels of ST equal to the minimum needed to wield the weapon regardless of the wielder's current ST.

 **Example**: The Iron Staff belonged to the Monkey King!
 Though it will shun Bloodthirsty, Callous, Greedy or Sadistic individuals, it will deem worthy